 #1.
 Irrational comparison

-There’s the occasional “God when?” chant we randomly make when we see another SM user living out our dream life but if this dampens your mood for too long, cripples your productivity and gets you depressed, then you definitely should take a social media break for real.
-Bear in mind that what you see online is all controlled content and the grass is often not truly greener at the other side.
+There’s the occasional “God when?” chant we randomly make when we see another SM user living out our dream life, but if this dampens your mood for too long, cripples your productivity, and gets you depressed, then you definitely should take a social media break for real.
+Bear in mind that what you see online is all controlled content, and the grass is often not truly greener on the other side.